 The Ship ‘N’ Shred Process Is as Follows:

 Find a sturdy box for your material (new or used).
-Additionally, you can find a box at local post office, moving supply stores, or use a box you have lying around.
+Additionally, you can find a box at a local post office, moving supply stores, or use a box you have lying around.
 Just keep in mind small file boxes hold 30 lbs and medium boxes 60 lbs.
 A xerox paper box will hold 30 lbs.
-Afterwards, fill up the box, pack it tightly, and tape the box.
+Afterward, fill up the box, pack it tightly, and tape the box.

 After packing the papers, the next step is to ship.
-You’ill start by going to the Ship ‘N’ Shred website, and press the start button.
+You’ll start by going to the Ship ‘N’ Shred website, and press the start button.
 After, you will input your shipping and payment information.
 Additionally, you will provide specific information about your papers and boxes.
 Then, you will print off the shipping label(s) for each box.
 You have two options when it comes to shipping.
 You can either schedule a FedEx pickup (they will come to you), or you can drop it off at a FedEx location within 10 business days (you go to them).

 Once you ship the boxes, you can track them at any time.
-After the document are destroyed, you will receive an email certificate of destruction.
+After the documents are destroyed, you will receive an email certificate of destruction.
 This helps provide proof of destruction as well as maintain a proper chain of custody.